hhtjo/nsb-tider/README.md

 # nsb-tider

-Fetches realtime status of trains from Stavanger arriving at Kristiansand Train Station.
+Fetches realtime status of trains from Stavanger arriving at Kristiansand Train Station.\
+Simple GUI written in Vue.\
 Probably outdated by now.

 Online version can be found at [https://togtider.now.sh/](https://togtider.now.sh/)